Professional Leadership Skills DUMF3083

 At least D pass in one compulsory L2 HSSL course: e.g. Integrating Health and Social Policy.

 Reflective E-portfolio report (1500-2000 words) (75%)

 The purpose of this report is to provide students with an opportunity to reflect on their development of key leadership skills and graduate attributes within the Professional Leadership Skills (PLS) course but also across their academic, extra-curricular and work-related experience to date.
 What did you learn from your experiences?
 How have these experiences contributed to your personal and professional learning and development?
 The reflective report will be produced in the form of a web-based E-Portfolio which will be accessible to employers and will describe the students' key professional development experiences to date and explain how these experiences have impacted on their skills and professional development.

 Please Note: Both sections of the E-Portfolio will be summatively assessed.

-The second page of the E-Portfolio will introduce three critical incidents taken from their Professional Leadership Skills course and their academic, extra-curricular and work-related experience to date.
+The second part of the E-Portfolio will introduce three critical incidents taken from their Professional Leadership Skills course and their academic, extra-curricular and work-related experience to date.
 This page will focus on instances where key professional skills and attributes were developed.
 In all three of the critical incidents students will be expected to map their experiences and skills development against the University of Glasgow Graduate Attributes Matrix.
 This second part of the E-portfolio will be assessed after the intensive 5-day workshop and will be worth 35% of the total assessment weighting.

-Students will be introduced to the requirements and scope of the E-Portfolio report in a tailored Reflective Report workshop delivered during the Professional Leadership Skills programme with the College Employability Officer.
+Students will be introduced to the requirements and scope of the E-Portfolio report in a tailored Reflective Report workshop delivered at the start of the Professional Leadership Skills programme.
 This workshop will support the students to identify suitable critical incidents, and to understand how to build concise, evidence- and competency-based statements, which effectively communicate the impact of their experiences on their personal and professional development.

 Group Presentation (25%)